AdobeDocs/experience-platform.en/help/catalog/datasets/create.md

 ## Monitor ingestion

 Depending on the size of the data, batches take varying lengths of time to ingest.
-You can monitor the status of a batch by appending a `batch` request parameter containing the batch's ID to a `GET /batches` request.
-The API polls the dataset for the status of the batch from ingestion until the `status` in the response indicates completion ("success" or "failure").
+You can monitor the status of a batch by appending a batch's ID to a `GET /batches` request.

 **API format**